duke326/SWE261/ProjectReportII.md

 ### Introduction to Finite State Machines

-Finite state machines (or FSMs) can be constructed prior to or independent of source code.

-- Can serve as a specification of allowed behavior.
+The finite state machine (or FSM) can be constructed before the source code or independently of the source code.
+A finite state machine (or FSM) can be used as a specification for allowed behavior.

 A finite state machine is a set of states and a set of transitions.

--  A directed graph.
+A finite state machine is a directed graph.

-- Node represents a program state.
+A finite state machine is a node that represents the state of a program.

-- Edge represents an operation that transforms one program state to another.
-Usually are labeled with a program operation, condition, or event.
+Edge represents the operation of transforming one program state into another program state.
+Usually marked with program operations, conditions or events.

-- Since infinitely many states, an FSM must be an abstraction.
+Due to countless states, FSM must be abstract.

 ### The reason why finite models are useful for testing